SChernykh/p2pool/README.md

 ## How to mine on P2Pool

 This guide assumes that you run everything on the same machine.
 If it's not the case, change `127.0.0.1` to appropriate IP addresses for your setup.
-It's highly recommended to create a new mainnet wallet for testing because **wallet addresses are public on p2pool**.
+It's highly recommended to create a new mainnet wallet for mining because **wallet addresses are public on p2pool**.

 **Wallet software compatible with p2pool payouts**
 - Official Monero CLI and GUI v0.17.2.3 and newer